 Password reset requests made by Lightweight Directory Access Protocol (LDAP)-sourced users can fail when a password policy on an LDAP server doesn’t allow users to change their password.
 If a password reset fails, the Okta LDAP Agent log provides the LDAP error code.
 To create password policies that allow users to change their password, consult the LDAP server manual provided by the vendor.

-When an admin creates a temporary password for LDAP sourced users, users must change their password when they next sign in if the LDAP server password policy requires or allows it.
+When an admin creates a temporary password for LDAP sourced users, users must change their password when they next sign-in if the LDAP server password policy requires or allows it.
 To create password policies that support temporary passwords, consult the LDAP server manual provided by the vendor.

-Create a new password policy
+Create a password policy

 - In the Admin Console, go to Security > Authentication.

 - Click the Password tab and Add New Password Policy.

 - Policy name: Enter a unique name for the policy.

 - Policy description: Enter a description for the policy.

 - Add group: Enter the name of the groups to which the policy applies.